Dammam Eastern Province, Saudi Arabia Travel Guide

 Heatstroke and dehydration are main concerns during warmer months.
 Drink plenty of Bottled water, avoid prolonged sun exposure (10 AM - 4 PM), wear light clothing, and seek shade.

 Use High-SPF sunscreen, Wide-brimmed hats, and Sunglasses to guard against sunburn.
-For food and waterborne illnesses, drink only bottled water and eat thoroughly cooked food.
+For dining and waterborne illnesses, only drink water from a bottle and eat thoroughly cooked food.
 Wash hands frequently.

-Dust storms can aggravate respiratory conditions; stay indoors or use a mask.
+Dust storms can aggravate respiratory conditions; remain inside or use a mask.

 Dammam has modern hospitals and clinics, offering good quality medical care.
 Private hospitals often have English-speaking staff.